WORLD-CLASS PRESENTATIONS and CURATED BUCKET-LIST ADVENTURES.

 January 30, 2021

 January 29, 2022

 Our speaker applications are taken in the middle of the year before each event and our coaching process takes approximately seven months before a speaker hits the stage.
-Applications for 2023 are not open yet.
+Applications for upcoming years are not open yet.

 We are not just any TEDx.
 TEDxEustis stands apart for the quality of the talks, crafted by our unique coaching and curating process.
 We received 116 applications for our 2022 event.
 The application is the most important thing you present to us for consideration.

 TEDx is a global movement devoted to bringing Ideas Worth Spreading to communities around the globe through independently-organized TED-like events http://www.ted.com/tedx

 x = independently organized event In the spirit of ideas worth spreading, TEDx is a program of local, self-organized events that bring people together to share a TED-like experience.
 At a TEDx event, TED Talks video and live speakers combine to spark deep discussion and connection.
 These local, self-organized events are branded TEDx, where x = independently organized TED event.
 The TED Conference provides general guidance for the TEDx program, but individual TEDx events are self-organized.
 (Subject to certain rules and regulations.)

 We Introduce You to Therapy Dog Work and More!

 PAWS Therapy Dogs, Inc. is operated by volunteers only.
 We have no paid positions.